AltahhanAi/Data_Science/docs/content/unit2/02_04_measuring_performance.md

 3.	**The actual class is + while the predicted class is –	(False Negative-FN)**
 4.	**The actual class is – and    the predicted class is –	(True Negative-TN)**

 These 4 cases can be better summarised in figure 4.1 below.
-This is called the confusion matrix because the red boxes represent the cases confused by the prediction model, while the black boxes represent the cases where the predictions of the model are aligned with the reality.
-The aim of any model is to reduce the cases in the red boxes and make them as close to 0 as possible.
+This is called the confusion matrix because the red boxes represent the cases confused by the prediction model, while the blue boxes represent the cases where the predictions of the model are aligned with the reality.
+The aim of any model is to reduce the cases in the white boxes and make them as close to 0 as possible.
 We can actually do a lot with these counts, and below we show several metrics that can be defined based on them.

 <figure role="group">
   <img src="../images/DS_IMG062.png" alt="Test image." />